-The review seeks to answer the following review question:
+The objective was to answer the following question:

 - Harris JC, Balmer RC, Sidebotham PD.
 British Society of Paediatric Dentistry: a policy document on dental neglect in children.
 International Journal of Paediatric Dentistry.
 2009.
 [Epub ahead of print].
 [Early view - 14 May 2009, Wiley Online Library]

 - American Academy of Pediatric Dentistry Child Abuse Committee & Council on Clinical Affairs.
 Definition of dental neglect.
 Definitions.
 2010;13.
 [Definition provided by American Academy of Pediatric Dentistry]